Perfume: The Story of a Murderer (film): Critical response

+Accolades

-AccoladesPerfume: The Story of a Murderer was nominated for five Saturn Awards at the 33rd Saturn Awards — Best Action/Adventure/Thriller Film, Best Director (Tykwer), Best Writing (Birkin, Eichinger, Tykwer), Best Supporting Actress (Hurd-Wood), and Best Music (Tykwer, Klimek, Heil).
-At the 2007 European Film Awards, Frank Griebe won the award for Best Cinematographer and Uli Hanisch won the European Film Academy Prix d'Excellence for his production design work.
-The film also received nominations in the People's Choice Award, Best Actor (Ben Whishaw) and Best Composer (Tykwer, Klimek, Heil) categories.
-At the 2007 Germany Film Awards, the film won the Silver Best Feature Film award and the awards for Best Cinematography, Best Costume Design, Best Editing, Best Production Design and Best Sound.
+Perfume: The Story of a Murderer was nominated for five Saturn Awards at the 33rd Saturn Awards: Best Action/Adventure/Thriller Film, Best Director (Tykwer), Best Writing (Birkin, Eichinger, Tykwer), Best Supporting Actress (Hurd-Wood), and Best Music (Tykwer, Klimek, Heil).
+At the 2007 European Film Awards, Frank Griebe won the award for Best Cinematographer, and Uli Hanisch won the European Film Academy Prix d'Excellence for his production design work.
+The film also received nominations from the People's Choice Awards for Best Actor (Ben Whishaw) and Best Composer (Tykwer, Klimek, Heil).
+At the 2007 German Film Awards, the film won the Silver Best Feature Film award, and the awards for Best Cinematography, Best Costume Design, Best Editing, Best Production Design and Best Sound.
 It also received nominations for Best Direction and Best Film Score.
-At the 2007 Bavarian Film Awards, Tykwer and Hanisch won awards for Best Director and Best Production Design categories, respectively.
+At the 2007 Bavarian Film Awards, Tykwer and Hanisch won awards for Best Director and Best Production Design, respectively.
 Eichinger, Tykwer and Whishaw received the award for their work on Perfume, which won the 2006 Bambi Award in the Film – National category.